How we built this comparison

 Shoreditch / Bethnal Green — East London's creative hub: street art, vintage markets, incredible independent food scene.
 Noticeably more affordable, Overground and Elizabeth line connections.
 Good for travelers who want an authentic London feel beyond the tourist core.

-Covent Garden / Soho — Most central; theatre district, world-class restaurants, minutes from British Museum.
+Covent Garden / Soho — Most central; theatre district, top-tier restaurants, minutes from British Museum.
 Premium pricing (£200+/night for mid-range) but the location is unbeatable for a first-timer with limited time.

 Amsterdam neighborhoods